viam-modules/viamrtsp/README.md

 #### ONVIF authentication
 For some IP cameras, ONVIF authentication may be flaky or broken.
 A workaround is to disable the camera's ONVIF authentication temporarily to discover the RTSP address, then (optionally) re-enable the setting.

+## UPnP Host Discovery
+If in your rtsp_address your hostname is UPNP_DISCOVER then we will try to find a UPnP host that matches.
+You can filter the results by fillong out the `query` field in the configuration.
+See `viamupnp.DeviceQuery` for supported filters.

 ## Build for local development

 The binary is statically linked with [FFmpeg v6.1](https://github.com/FFmpeg/FFmpeg/tree/release/6.1), eliminating the need to install FFmpeg separately on target machines.